 Prior to blogging here, I blogged/founded Computers.net before I sold it in 2007 and blogged/founded TechConsumer.com before I sold it in 2008.
 I’ve been featured/referenced on popular sites Techmeme (for this), TechCrunch (twice, for this and this), Wired (twice, for this and this), GigaOm (for this), Mashable (for this), and ProBlogger (for this).

 I used to have high hopes for blogging as a mechanism for early retirement.
 But it turns out that it requires just as much, if not more, time than anything else I did to make money.
 So I’m back to the more traditional approach for the making money side of things.
 I now work for Adobe and previously worked for Microsoft, SAP, and Vivint.
-Blogging now is just for fun rather than for fun and profit.
+Blogging now is just for fun.

 My background also includes three years in the late nineties working at a local white-box computer store followed by six years or so of IT consulting for small businesses.
 More recently, I completed my Master of Business Administration (MBA) at Purdue University.
 For more on my professional background, see my LinkedIn profile.